 - Follow the management of change procedure to request changes to:

 - Emergency Response Plans

 - Emergency Planning Zones (EPZs)

 - Public Awareness brochures

-- Liaison Information
+- o Liaison Information

-- Mutual Aid Agreements
+- o Mutual Aid Agreements

 - Review pipeline and facility MOCs to determine if there is an impact to an existing Emergency Planning Zone.

 - Ensure all Emergency Planning Zones are updated as a result of changes to:

-- o Pipeline design,
+- Pipeline design,

-- o Flow,
+- $\circ$ Flow,

 - o Pressure,

 - o Product,

-- Size (diameter),
+- o Size (diameter),

-- Length,
+- o Length,

-- Location,
+- $\circ$ Location,

 - Activation or deactivation.